AdeleyeAnne/DSA-CAPSTONE-PROJECT./Data AlaysisProject2/README.md

 ## 📋Project Topic : Amazon Product Review Analysis

+## Company Overview
+RetailTech is a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.

 ## 📔Project overview
 This project aimed at analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.